GrahamCobb/extents-lists/README.md

 ```

 * To create an extent list referring to the extents which would be removed in the example above
-requires generating the extent list for the directories and subtracting the extents generated above from it:
+requires generating the extent list for the files/directories being removed and
+subtracting the extents for the remaining files (generated above) from it:
 ```
 	extents-list /mnt/data/some/directory /mnt/data/some/other/directory >/tmp/directory.extents
 	extents-list /mnt/data -path /mnt/data/some/directory -prune -o -path /mnt/data/some/other/directory -prune -o >/tmp/remaining.extents